-In addition to the translocations, FWP evaluated WCT population abundance and distribution throughout the Ruby Creek drainage.
+FWP evaluated WCT population abundance and distribution in the West Fork, Fox Creek, Horse Creek, Rose Creek, and Poison Creek.
 Abundances were estimated by conducting 100-meter depletion estimates using a backpack electro-fisher at low, middle, and high sampling locations within the drainage.
 Successive electrofishing passes were conducted until the number of fish captured during a pass was 50% or less than the number collected during the previous pass.
 Fish collected during each pass were held in separate live cars below the sampling reach.
 Once sampling criteria were met, all fish were enumerated, measured (mm), and a fin clip was taken for genetic analysis.
 Estimates were produced by using an R-based proprietary FWP fisheries database and analysis tool.